cloudevents/spec/SDK.md

 ## Status of this document

-Since [CloudEvent spec](spec.md) still considered as a working draft this document also suppose to be considered as a working draft.
+This is intended to provide guidance and requirements for SDK authors.
+This document is intended to be kept up to date with the CloudEvents spec.

 ## Contribution acceptance

 Being an open source community CloudEvents team is open for a new members as well open to their contributions.
-In order to ensure that an SDK is going to be supported and maintained CloudEvents community would like to ensured that:
+In order to ensure that an SDK is going to be supported and maintained CloudEvents community would like to ensure that:

-- Each SDK has an active point of contact.
+- Each SDK has active points of contact.
 - Each SDK supports ongoing changes to the [CloudEvent spec](spec.md).

 ## Technical requirements